kubernetes-sigs/gateway-api/.github/ISSUE_TEMPLATE/bug.md

 ---
 <!--
 Thank you for your interest in Gateway API!
 Please note that bug reports here should only be used for bugs with the API itself, such as:

 - Incomplete or inaccurate validation
 - Problems with the API specification
-- Unexpected errors with the validating webhook
 - Flaws in conformance tests

 Bugs that don't fit into one of the above categories should likely be filed